 At the end of the process, the HealthOne team will remove those little attachments, clean and polish the teeth, and digitally scan the patient for a retainer.
 The patient will wear that at night time to maintain the position of the teeth.

-Cost is a big issue when people weigh the pros and cons of doing the treatment.
+A big factor that people wonder about is how much Invisalign will cost them.
+It's an important thing to consider when looking at the pros and cons of different treatments.
 Dr. Gill says they make a point of prioritizing a payment plan for every individual based on their financial reality.

 Factors that determine cost include the amount of work needed to shift your teeth, the number of dental visits required, and how much your insurance plan covers orthodontics.
 Some HealthOne patients, for example, will pay $120 per month, over 48-, 36- and 24-month periods.
 We covered more details about our payment options on our Invisalign service page.